Why is the last line repeated in Stopping by Woods?

 This question is indeed covered here: https://englicist.com/questions/main-theme-and-message-of-stopping-by-woods

-Harshini answered 8 years ago
+Harshini asked 8 years ago

 “And miles to go before I sleep” the poet says that he has a lot of things to do in this world before he sleeps.
 The word sleep here symbolises the final sleep – death.

-Dan answered 8 years ago
+Dan asked 8 years ago

 The last two lines – in fact, the entire “d, d, d, d” rhyme scheme of the closing stanza – is Frost’s brilliant resolution to the rhyme scheme problem he created for himself in the previous stanzas.
 It’s brilliant not only because it solved the problem but because it’s both lovely and an evocative echo that’s made legions of readers want to interpret it.